Counterfactual Editing for Search Result Explanation

-Works on pointwise explanation broadly falls into three categories: (a) \textit{Snippet-based methods} provide snippets (sentences or sentence fragments) as explanations~\cite{turpin2007fast,tombros1998advantages,bast2014efficient,xu2023lightweight} and have been provided in mainstream search engine applications (Google, Bing, etc.) ~\cite{verstak2012generation}.
-It is also referred to as query-biased summarization by ~\citet{tombros1998advantages}. ~\citet{turpin2007fast} propose to use snippets as explanations in search engine result page (SERP). ~\citet{bast2014efficient} propose an algorithm to efficiently generate extractive snippets based on Inverted Index data structure.
-More recently,~\citet{chen2020abstractive} propose an abstractive snippet generation algorithm. (b) \textit{NLG methods} propose to generate natural language explanations separately to explain documents' relevance.
+Works on pointwise explanation broadly falls into three categories: (a) \textit{Snippet-based methods} provide snippets (sentences or sentence fragments) as explanations~\cite{turpin2007fast,tombros1998advantages,bast2014efficient,xu2023lightweight} and have been provided in mainstream search engine applications (Google, Bing, etc.) ~\cite{verstak2012generation}. (b) \textit{NLG methods} propose to generate natural language explanations separately to explain documents' relevance.
 GenEx~\cite{rahimi2021explaining} utilizes an encoder-decoder structure to generate terse explanations in addition to extractive snippets. \citet{xu2023lightweight} show that adding keywords/phrases in the decoding stage can improve explanation quality. (c) \textit{Perturbation-based methods} perturb the input (query and document) to create saliency maps to explain documents' relevance. ~\citet{verma2019lirme} and~\citet{singh2019exs} adapt LIME ~\cite{ribeiro2016model} to generate word-based explanations to explain one single document's relevance w.r.t. the search query.
 Very few works are centered on pairwise explanations. ~\citet{singh2019exs} propose EXS to explain pairwise ranking preference.
+To the best of our knowledge, LiEGe~\cite{yu2022towards} is the only work that aims to jointly explain the entire list of retrieved documents.

-They cast the ranking problem to a binary classification problem, i.e. relevant/irrelevant and perturb the words in documents to provide token-level explanations.
-The explanation is in the shape of \textit{Document $d$ is more relevant than $d$' because of these words in $d$}.
-In our work, we also aim to explain a neural ranker's pairwise preference.
-Instead of generating/editing counterfactual documents like prior works \cite{ross2020explaining,chen2022unsupervised,singh2019exs}, we focus on providing counterfactual explanations, i.e. \textit{Document $d'$ would be ranked higher than $d$ if you modify your query $q$ to $q'$}.
-Thus, our method can provide users with ways to understand model's reasoning and take actions such as reformulating the query to improve search session's effectiveness.
+In this work, we also aim to explain a neural ranker's pairwise preference.
+Instead of generating/editing counterfactual documents like prior works \cite{ross2020explaining,chen2022unsupervised,singh2019exs}, we focus on providing counterfactual explanations from the query perspective, i.e. \textit{Document $d'$ would be ranked higher than $d$ if you modify your query $q$ to $q'$}.
+Thus, our method can provide user with ways to understand model's reasoning and take actions such as reformulating query to improve search session's effectiveness.
 As suggested by previous works in web search \cite{rosset2020leading,mustar2021study,baeza2004query,jain2019slice}, it is more relevant to suggest alternate queries that are informative, actionable and can assist users in satisfying their information needs.

-To the best of our knowledge, LiEGe~\cite{yu2022towards} is the only work that aims to jointly explain the entire list of retrieved documents.